tianbo137/baihuqian.github.io/_posts/Stanford NLP/2020-20-17-Stanford-NLP-Lecture-1.md

 * Hw2 - Basic Numpy
 * Hw3 - PyTorch Intro
 * Hw4 and Hw5 - Use PyTorch on a GPU (Microsoft Azure)

+## How to represent the meaning of a word